IT Contractors Stepping in

-Towards the end of 2018 we saw demand for scarce technology talent in the UK continuing to rise, contractors stepping in to fill roles and salaries increasing.
+Towards the end of 2018, we saw demand for scarce technology talent in the UK continuing to rise, contractors, stepping in to fill roles and salaries increasing.

 Many of our clients have gone through growth phases this year and the highest demand has been for software and web developers and a focussed growth of digital marketing teams.
 This demand has increased as the year has gone on, and we are seeing the candidate market moving at an accelerated rate.
-We have seen candidates have the choice of multiple job offers, and many clients missing out on talent by taking too long with their recruitment processes.
-The demand is high due to a vast underinvestment for these technical skills in previous years and this has created a gap in the skills that employers today are demanding.
-Instead of addressing this issue, we have found many businesses have perpetuated the war for what little talent there is, by either competing on salaries, holding out for their definition of a ‘perfect candidate’ who either doesn’t exist or has several other job offers to choose from, or they contract in freelancers to complete projects.
+We have seen candidates have the choice of multiple job offers and many clients missing out on talent by taking too long with their recruitment processes.
+The demand is high due to vast underinvestment for these technical skills in previous years and this has created a gap in the skills that employers today are demanding.
+Instead of addressing this issue, we have found many businesses have perpetuated the war for what little talent there is, by either competing on salaries, holding out for their definition of a ‘perfect candidate’ who either doesn’t exist or has several other jobs offers to choose from, or they contract in freelancers to complete projects.
 Contracting is great as it allows companies to cope with the ebb and flow of demand, providing a flexible workforce to fill a gap for specialist skills.

 However, there has become an overreliance on contractors which is unsustainable and prevents investment in long term development of talent.
 We have argued that instead of taking part in the battle for talent employers must instead focus on putting a stop to the skills gap; do more to offer long term training and development and incentive programmes which will not only build up long term staff retention but help stop the “war” for talent.